Deep Global Model Reduction Learning in Porous Media Flow Simulation: Numerical examples

-\subsection{Experiment 1}
+\subsubsection{Experiment 1}

-In this experiment, we consider a flow dynamic problem with the static coefficient field $\kappa$ and a time-independent source $g$ fixed among all the samples.
+In this experiment, we consider flow in a fixed static channelized field $\kappa$ and a time-independent source $g$ fixed among all the samples.
+The nonlinearity constant is chosen as $\alpha = 20$.
+We use POD to extract 10 dominant modes from $1000$ snapshot solutions and construct POD nodal basis functions.
 In the neural network, we simply take the input and output as

 In the generation of samples, we consider independent and uniformly distributed initial conditions ${c_s}^0$.
 We generate $100$ realizations of initial conditions ${c_s}^0$, and evolve the reduced-order dynamic process to obtain ${c_s}^n$ for $n = 1,2,\ldots,10$ .
 We remark that these simulation data provide a total of $1000$ samples of the pushforward map.